dfir-honeypots/rdpsnitch/README.md

 2. Edit the `constants-template.py` to add the corresponding values for all of the variables.
 Save as `constants.py`.
 3. Install Python3 and ensure `pip3` is available
-4. Set up a virtual environment by running `pip3 install virtualenv` and then activate the virtual environment.
+4. Set up a virtual environment by running `pip3 install virtualenv`, create the environment with `virtualenv -p python3 venv`, and then activate the virtual environment.
 5. Run `pip install -r requirements.txt`
 6. Execute the script `python rdp-snitch.py`